enkidevs/curriculum/javascript/browser-apis/intro-browser-js/get-elements.md

 ---
 ## Practice

-Select the element with the id "title":
+Select the element with the id `"title"`:
 ```html
 <html>
 <body>